AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$third-party`** {#third-party-modifier}

-A restriction of third-party and own requests.
-A third-party request is a request from a different domain.
+A restriction on third-party and custom requests.
+A third-party request is a request from an external domain.
 For example, a request to `example.org` from `domain.com` is a third-party request.

 :::note